patrickmck/pmck-static/content/econ/lithium-trade/index.md

 weight: 1
 ---

 As the global shift to electrifying energy and transport networks accelerates, the lithium battery supply chain will need to rapidly expand to meet new demand.
-This post uses UN ComTrade data to explore how the global trade flows in this strategic mineral have been changing through recent history.
+What can the global lithium trade from 2015-2019 tell us in the lead-up to this transition?

 <!--more-->

 #### Motivation
-This started as a project aimed at understanding the structural changes in the international trade of lithium, a mineral essential to modern batteries.Up until now the energy-bearing salt has been mostly extracted from brine, which method is most prevalent in South America.
+This started as a project aimed at understanding the structural changes in the international trade of lithium, a mineral essential to modern batteries.
+Up until now the energy-bearing salt has been mostly extracted from brine, which method is most prevalent in South America.

-Lithium _ore_ (a.k.a. spodumene), however, is more energy-dense and is also abundant in Australia.
+Lithium _ore_, however, is more energy-dense and is also abundant in Australia.
+Multiple large mines have already or are soon scheduled to come online in Western Australia and the Northern Territory.
 I was therefore curious whether growing global demand for lithium batteries would translate into a growing export market for Australian lithium.

 To investigate, I went searching for international trade data and found the Harvard [Atlas of Economic Complexity - International Trade Data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/T4CHWJ).
-This contains import/export data for _all countries_ for _all products_ listed in the [Harmonised System](https://unstats.un.org/unsd/tradekb/Knowledgebase/Harmonized-Commodity-Description-and-Coding-Systems-HS) classification.
+This contains import/export data for _all countries_ for _all products_ listed in the [Harmonised System](https://unstats.un.org/unsd/tradekb/Knowledgebase/Harmonized-Commodity-Description-and-Coding-Systems-HS) classification -- counted by value in USD and split by year.

 #### Approach
 There are two HS product codes which are relevant for this investigation: